Zoë

 a nifty harmony on the second tune.

-In addition to being a virtuoso on the fiddle, Conway also has
+In addition to being a virtuoso on the fiddle, Conway also has a

-outstanding quality of the latter.
+quality of the latter.

 Irish Music Magazine